oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 2. The Status Issuer creates a byte array of size = amount of Referenced Tokens * `bits` / 8 or greater.
 Depending on the `bits`, each byte in the array corresponds to 8/(`bits`) statuses (8,4,2 or 1).

 3. The Status Issuer sets the status values for all Referenced Tokens within the byte array.
 The status of each Referenced Token is identified using an index that maps to one or more specific bits within the byte array.
 The index starts counting at 0 and ends with amount of Referenced Tokens - 1 (being the last valid entry).
 The bits within an array are counted from the least significant bit ("0") to the most significant bit ("7").
-All bits of the byte array at a particular index are set to a status value.
+All bits of the byte array at a particular index are set to a status value (see [](#status-types) for more details on the values).

 4. The Status Issuer compresses the byte array using DEFLATE {{RFC1951}} with the ZLIB {{RFC1950}} data format.
 Implementations are RECOMMENDED to use the highest compression level available.